 Like we mentioned before, when you create blogs, you are giving search engines (such as Google) new content and pages to index.
 This opens more opportunities to be found by people searching your keywords.
 So how do we turn visitors into leads?
 Simple: make a lead-generating call-to-action.

-In your blog posts, you should take advantage of CTA’s (Call To Action’s) and grow your leads!
-If you’re unsure on what would be a good CTA for your business, click here for a free 30-minute consultation, we would be happy to work with you and come up with ideas to improve your lead conversions!
+You should take advantage of CTA’s (Call To Action’s) and grow your leads in your blog posts!
+If you’re unsure of what would be a good CTA for your business, click here for a free 30-minute consultation, we would be happy to work with you and come up with ideas to improve your lead conversions!

-However, we would like to note that not every person who visits your blog will become a lead.
-That’s perfectly fine.
+However, we would like to note that not every person who visits your blog will become a lead (and that’s perfectly fine).
 No one converts 100% of the people who read their blog into leads.
 The important thing is to get blogging, put calls-to-action on every blog post, set a visitor-to-lead conversion rate benchmark for yourself, and strive to improve that each month.

-Like we mentioned at the start of this post, your blog posts should be relevant to your industry.
-If you write posts that answer questions your readers have or give them valuable information, you are more likely to build trust with them and it will be easier for them to become your customer.
-How?
+As we mentioned at the start of this post, your blog posts should be relevant to your industry.
+If you write posts that answer questions your readers have or give them valuable information, you are more likely to build trust with them, and it will be easier for them to become your customer.

 When a potential customer comes to your site, they usually aren't just taking a look.
-They want real information that benefits them now.
-If your blogs answer the questions they have and give them the information they are looking for, you begin building yourself up as an authority on the matter.
+They want real information that benefits them NOW.
+If your blogs answer their questions and give them the information they are looking for, you begin building yourself up as an authority.
 Later, when that lead goes into the sales process, they are more educated and trust you know what you are talking about.

-As you continue to put new content out, you have opportunities to capture leads on the newest blogs as well as past articles.
-Remember, be patient, and above all else enjoy this door that allows you direct communication with your target audience.
+As you continue to put new content out, you have opportunities to capture leads on the newest blogs and past articles.
+In addition, it provides excellent opportunities to link articles to each other, which improves your SEO and helps readers stay on your website longer.
+Remember to be patient and enjoy this door that allows you direct communication with your target audience.
 You can be sure that a dedicated business blog will go a long way for your online presence.

-Want more information now?
-Click here to contact us and we can get started helping you with your content marketing!
+Need help with your business blog?
+Click here to contact us, and we can get started helping you with your content marketing!